 Tobin Brinker: I’m Tobin Brinker.

 Erin Brinker: We are “On the Brink,” the morning show on KCAA, AM 1050, FM 106.5, and FM 102.3.
 I’m so excited to welcome back to the show Dr. JoAnn Yanez.
 She is the executive director for AANMC, which is the Association of Accredited Naturopathic Medical Colleges.
 Dr. JoAnn Yanez’s career has spanned advocacy, academia, naturopathic patient care, and public health.
-She serves as vice president of the Academic Collaborative for Integrative Health and is on the advisory board for the National Association of Advisors for Health Professions.
+She is the past chair of the Academic Collaborative for Integrative Health and is on the advisory board for the National Association of Advisors for Health Professions.

 Welcome back to the show!